Alkmaar

 Alkmaar ([ˈɑl(ə)kmaːr]) is a city and municipality in the Netherlands, located in the province of North Holland.
 Alkmaar is well known for its traditional cheese market.
 For tourists, it is a popular cultural destination.
 The municipality has a population of 111,766 as of 2023.

 History

 The earliest mention of the name Alkmaar is in a 10th-century document.
 As the village grew into a town, it was granted city rights in 1254.
-The oldest part of Alkmaar lies on an ancient sand bank a couple meters above the surrounding region; it afforded some protection from inundation during medieval times.
+The oldest part of Alkmaar lies on an ancient sand bank a couple of meters (yards) above the surrounding region; it afforded some protection from inundation during medieval times.
 Its vicinage consists of some of the oldest polders in existence.
 Older spellings include Alckmar.

-On June 24, 1572, after the Geuzen captured the town, five Franciscans from Alkmaar were taken to Enkhuizen and hanged (martyrs of Alkmaar).
+On 24 June 1572, after the Geuzen captured the town, five Franciscans from Alkmaar were taken to Enkhuizen and hanged, becoming the martyrs of Alkmaar.

 Siege of Alkmaar

 In 1573 the city underwent a siege by Spanish forces under the leadership of Don Fadrique, son of the Duke of Alva.
 The citizens sent urgent messages for help to the Prince of Orange; he responded by promising to open the floodgates of the dykes and flood the region if the need arose, which despite the protestations of the peasantry, fearful for their harvest, he proceeded to do.

 Some of his dispatches fell into the hands of Don Fadrique, and, with the waters beginning to rise, the Spaniards raised the siege and fled.
 It was a turning point in the Eighty Years War and gave rise to the expression Bij Alkmaar begint de victorie ("Victory begins at Alkmaar").
 The event is still celebrated every year in Alkmaar on 8 October, the day the siege ended.